tasket/wyng-backup/README.md

 specifically, the autopruning process will only be triggered if the destination filessytem is low on free space.

-The criteria are currently hard-coded to remove all sessions after 183 days, and after 64 days to thin-out the number of sessions down to a rate of 2 sessions every 7 days.
+The criteria are currently hard-coded to remove all sessions older than 366 days, and to thin-out the number of sessions older than 32 days down to a rate of 2 sessions every 7 days.
 In the future these parameters can be reconfigured by the user.

 Selectable modes are: